flectra-hq/documentation-user/content/services/support/supported_versions.rst

 ==================

-Flectra provides support and bug fixing **for the 3 last major versions** of Flectra.
+Flectra provides support and bug fixing **for the flectra v2.0** of Flectra.

 Users hosted on **Flectra Online** may use intermediary versions (sometimes called *SaaS versions*) that are supported as well.
-These versions are not published for Flectra.sh or On-Premise installations.
+These versions are not published for FlectraHQ Inc. or On-Premise installations.